Dairy Free Pesto Without Pine Nuts

 - If you’re not going to use all of your pesto in 5 days, freeze it.
 It freezes and thaws beautifully, so you don’t have to let the pesto go to waste!

 Who would’ve thought such simple ingredients would make the absolute best condiment of all time?
-Yup, this Whole30, Dairy Free Pesto is so good, you’ll make time and time again.
-Here’s a list of what you need:
+Yup, it is so good, you’ll want to make it all year long!

-- nutritional yeast: This cheese substitute can fool even the biggest cheese lovers.
-It’s a fantastic product.
+- nutritional yeast: This dairy free parmesan cheese substitute can fool even the biggest cheese lovers.
 Look for it in the allergy friendly foods aisle of your grocery store.
+If consuming dairy isn’t a problem for you, make it the traditional way, with Parmesan cheese.

-I make my pesto recipe without the traditional pine nuts.
-Choose raw and unsalted cashews as a delicious and more budget-friendly option.
+- nuts: To make pesto without pine nuts, I use unsalted raw cashews.
+They’re a delicious and more budget-friendly option than pine nuts.
 Alternatively, if you’re looking for a nut free pesto recipe, use raw, unsalted sunflower seeds.

 How to Make Dairy Free Pesto

-Pesto is great with veggies, eggs, wraps, pizzas, and sandwiches, but it’s also delicious served with proteins like shrimp and chicken.
-You can even use it in place of pizza sauce when you make homemade pizza!
+This condiment is really versatile!
+It can be used with veggies, eggs, wraps, pizzas, and sandwiches, but it's also delicious served with proteins like shrimp and chicken.
+You can even use it in place of pizza sauce for homemade pizza!
 The possibilities are endless.

 Not at all.
 This recipe uses cashews, but you can even use sunflower seeds to make a nut-free pesto.
-There are plenty of other options out there!
+Walnuts are another tasty option.

 Dairy Free Pesto